keajs/kea-docs/docs/guide/concepts.md

 When we add a third reducer to track the `error`, the beauty of explicitly declaring actions and having reducers and listeners react to them suddenly becomes clear. 😍

-The following code demonstrates this well:
+The following code demonstrates this well.
+Please note that for aesthetics, I renamed `loading` from before to `usersLoading` and `setUsers` to `loadUsersSuccess`:

 ```javascript
 const logic = kea({